andrewschmidt/HiUni-Reports/readme.md

 # HiUni Reports

-*HiUni Reports* is an automated college advisor that treats higher education like an investment — because it is one.
+*HiUni Reports* is an automated college advisor that treats higher education like an investment — because it is one!

 ## What’s it do?